-The Oral History Association reaffirms our values of Democracy, Inclusivity, and Quality to “bring together people interested in oral history as a way of collecting and interpreting memories to foster knowledge and dignity.”
+The Oral History Association reaffirms our values of Democracy, Inclusivity, and Equality to “bring together people interested in oral history as a way of collecting and interpreting memories to foster knowledge and dignity.”

 Our membership remains committed to documenting personal narratives of complex and diverse histories and advocating for a collaborative practice of oral history which values and honors people, communities, subjects, and events that otherwise might not be included in the historical record.